 Most recently, T.W.
 Ryan Architecture completed a 3,300 square foot top-floor exhibition and workspace for Christie’s San Francisco.

 This year, T.W.
 Ryan Architecture will complete two major houses in Montana and Virginia, marking Thomas Ryan’s rise as one of the top architects for contemporary homes.

 Thomas W. Ryan, AIA, NCARB

-He is currently a Senior Lecturer at the California College of the Arts in San Francisco, and has been an invited juror at the University of Southern California, New York Institute of Technology, N.C.
-State University, The Architectural League of New York, and Yale University.
+Thomas Ryan has been an invited juror at the University of Southern California, University of California at Berkeley, North Carolina State University, The Architectural League of New York, and Yale University.

 Luigi Grosso joined TWRA in 2018.
 Since that time, he has played an integral role in the design and management of the Gagosian Gallery, Marine Layer Workshop and is currently overseeing Construction Administration for the Four Roof House in Montana.